auvgffle/react-native-profiler/README.md

-# react-native-profiler
+# react-native-profiler-sdk

 A professional React Native SDK for profiling device, network, and location data.
 Easy to integrate, extensible, and production-ready.

 ---